Mount Olive High School (New Jersey): Athletics

 Mount Olive High School added new athletic facilities constructed during the 2005-2007 school years.
 New facilities include a turf field, auxiliary gym, weight room, dance room, training room, and new offices for coaches.
 In 2017–18, additional facilities were added, including new stadium seating for the turf football field and a dome to be used over the soccer field in the winter.

 The field hockey team won the North II Group II state sectional championship in 1981, won the North II Group III title in 1988, 1995 and 1998, and won the North I Group III title in 1999, 2001, 2003 and 2004.
 The 2003 field hockey team won the North I, Group III sectional title with a 1–0 win against High Point Regional High School.
 The 2004 team repeated the title with a 3–0 win over Wayne Hills High School.

-The girls cross country team won the Group III state championship in 1989 and 2013.
-The team has won the North Jersey sectional title 11 times in their history starting with five in a row from 1977 - 1981.
+The girls' cross country team won the Group III state championship in 1989 and 2013.
+The team has won the North Jersey sectional title 11 times in their history starting with five in a row from 1977–1981.

-The soccer team won the North I, Group III state sectional championship in 1999 with a 2–1 win against Northern Highlands Regional High School in the tournament final.
+The boys' soccer team won the North I, Group III state sectional championship in 1999 with a 2–1 win against Northern Highlands Regional High School in the tournament final.

 In 2002, the football team finished the season with an 11-1 record after winning the North II, Group III sectional championship with a 14–13 victory against Jefferson Township High School in the championship game, after holding off a late rally by Jefferson.